stevelaver/twitchets/README.md

 ## Configuration

-To start watching for ticket listings and getting notified, you must configure twickets.

-Twickets will look for a `config.yaml` in your current working directory, and will fail to start if i can not be found.
+twitchets looks for a `config.yaml` file in your current working directory and fails to start if it's not found.

-The structure of this config.yaml can be seen in [`config.example.yaml`](./config.example.yaml) in this repo, or below
+The configuration file structure can be seen in [`config.example.yaml`](./config.example.yaml) or below:

 ```yaml
 apiKey: <your twickets api key> # REQUIRED: See README.md for details on how to obtain.